Peanut Butter Chocolate Chip Cookies

-Delectable, rich, and buttery chewy peanut butter chocolate chip cookies are nothing short of perfection.
-Starring the classic combination of peanut butter and chocolate, one taste of these cookies and you’ll have a hard time looking at regular old chocolate chip cookies the same way again.
+Chewy peanut butter chocolate chip cookies are nothing short of perfection.
+Starring the classic combination of peanut butter and chocolate, one taste of these cookies, and you’ll have a hard time looking at regular old chocolate chip cookies the same way again.

-Easy, quick, and delicious, these cookies make the perfect after-school snack or simple sweet treat.
+These easy and delicious cookies make the perfect after-school snack or simple sweet treat.
 Serve your peanut butter chocolate chip cookies with a tall glass of milk for the perfect cure to your sweet tooth acting up.

 These cookies have a perfect mix of rich peanut butter flavor and bits of gooey chocolate chips.
 They are absolutely heavenly as written, but you can easily add a few extra mix-ins to quickly alter the finished product.